When the Seasons Change, So Do We: Coping With Divorce During the Holidays

 I used to LOVE fall.
 It was my favorite season.

-The holidays have a way of magnifying everything.
 The loneliness.
 The pressure.
 The exhaustion.

 Here’s the truth: you’re not the only one feeling this way.

-Divorce Feels Heavier Around The Holidays
+Everything Can Feel Heavier Around The Holidays

 If you’re like me, and fall brings on the anxiety of the months to come, I want you to know, I see you.